notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 Both `functionName` and `className` nodes are optional.
 If `functionName` and `className` are absent, then the string found by the `mainExpr` regular expression will be processed as the function name, and the class name won't be used.

-The nodes `functionName` and `className` have the same structure, and they have the same parsing behaviour.
-For example, if in the `functionName` node, we have two `nameExpr` nodes: If the function parser finds a match using the first `mainExpr` attribute, then it will use that match; otherwise, it will search using the second `nameExpr`, and use that match if found; finally, if none of the `mainExpr` regex match the text, no function will be found.

 ### Class parser
 The `<classRange>` node accepts the following attributes and contained elements: